 They’re important predators in arid Australia, but have also been observed eating fruits and seeds.
 After digesting their fare, their highly-developed kidneys excrete a concentrated urine, which, like their dry faecal pellets, limits water loss.

-They’re terrestrial but can also climb.
-They have keen senses of sight, hearing and smell, and escape predators by running down their burrows.
+Mulgaras are terrestrial but can also climb.
+They have keen senses of sight, hearing and smell, and escape predators by running into their burrows.

 Mulgaras breed during winter.
 As marsupials, the females raise the young in pouches.
-Each year females give birth to one litter, with up to six (Brush-tailed Mulgara) or eight (Crest-tailed Mulgara) young in each brood.
+Each year females give birth to one litter, with up to six (Brush-tailed Mulgara) or eight (Crest-tailed Mulgara) young.

 The mulgara’s pouch is a simplified skin fold, so the young hang from the mother’s body, and are fully weaned at four months old.
 While pregnant, female mulgaras can spend 3 to 12 hours a day in an energy-saving state of reduced activity, or torpor.

 Mulgara populations go through ‘boom and bust’ cycles, depending on rainfall and the availability of food.
-Mulgaras are relatively long-lived – unlike other dasyruids, they don’t die after breeding.
+They’re relatively long-lived – unlike other dasyruids, they don’t die after breeding.

 Changed fire regimes have also altered the composition of the vegetation and the abundance of food.
 Climate change is likely to increase mean temperatures and decrease rainfall.
 Overall, more research is required to understand the main drivers of mulgara declines.